wp-plugins/countdown-clock/readme.txt

 Yes, select the hour of your event

 = Can I have multiple widgets on the sidebar ? =
-Yes, but use the widget generator at [mycountdown.org/getwidget](http://mycountdown.org/getwidget/), then go to the widgets panel and insert the code as "Text" on your sidebar
+Yes, versions 1.4 upwards allow multiple widgets on the sidebar and page.

 = Is there support  ? =
 Further support is available at [mycountdown.org/support](http://mycountdown.org/wordpress-countdown-clock-plugin/),